ShrimpCryptid/Secret-Hitler-Online/README.md

 ### How to Play:
 Go to [secret-hitler.online](https://secret-hitler.online) and open a new lobby!
 Use the lobby's code or the provided link to invite your friends.
 You can play with up to 10 players at once!

 There are instructions on how to play the game provided on the website, and plenty of helpful tips are provided for first-time players.
-Secret Hitler Online takes care of the game rules for you, making it easy to pick up and play.
+The game takes care of rules for you, making it easy to pick up and play.

 For more information, read the [official rulebook here](https://cdn.vapid.site/sites/a67e0c72-4902-4365-a899-3386df73c2c4/assets/Secret_Hitler_Rules-023bc755617986cb2276a3b6920e43e0.pdf).